-The radio remote control has a range of approx. 5 metres (16 ft).
+The radio remote control has an approximate range of up to 5 metres.
 This range can be affected by outside influences.
 The hazard warning flashers confirm operation.

-Handle with care, protect it from moisture and high temperatures and avoid unnecessary operation.
+Handle with care, protect from moisture and high temperatures and avoid unnecessary operation.